afr13dman/twitter_coronavirus/README.md

 ```

 Next, in the `visualize.py` file, I used the matplotlib library to generate bar graphs of the results and store them as a png file.
-For each graph, the horizontal axis was the keys of the input file, and the vertical axis were the values of the input file.
+For each graph, the horizontal axis was the top 10 keys of the input file, and the vertical axis were the values of the input file.
-The results were sorted from low to high and only the top 10 keys were printed.
+The results were sorted from low to high.

 I generated four plots using the following command four times:
 ```